 Audi got in on the SUV action right at the start, when it launched the original Q7 way back in 2006.
 By the time the second-generation car came along in 2015, it was starting to feel a little long in the tooth and in need of a major upgrade.
 Which is what it got.
-The newest versions are a huge step forward for families who need to carry 7 people in luxury, and still feels classy.
+The newest versions are a huge step forward for families who need to carry 7 people in luxury and still feel classy.

 You’re certainly never in any doubt what sort of car is coming up behind you when it’s an Audi Q7 - that front grille is enormous.
 The Audi badge itself is huge, too, just to emphasise the point.
 The front bumper has vents big enough to hide in, and the wide-apart headlights have distinctive LED daytime running light signatures.

 The lower-spec models have 19-inch alloy wheels as standard, which look quite small in the wheel arches, so many first owners will have upgraded these to 20-inch or even 22-inch.

 As you walk down the sides of the Q7 (which are long enough that you might even wear out your shoes), you’ll see that the huge upright doors offer almost unhindered access to the cabin.
 At the back, the tailgate takes up pretty much the whole rear end, so makes getting stuff into and out of the boot extremely easy indeed.

 ‘Imposing’ is one way to describe the Audi Q7.

 What’s it like to drive?

 The more powerful 3.0-litre diesel engine is a perfect companion for the Q7 as, like a good espresso is exceptionally strong and smooth.
 It makes even towing simple.

 If you can’t stomach the thought of a diesel, the 55TFSI petrol engine is a punchy engine that loves to be revved.